Mondays to Fridays from 10 a.m. to 4 p.m. (GMT)

 There are so many cities, towns, countryside retreats and islands to explore in Germany that the only difficulty can be pinning down which place to visit on holiday.
 Bavaria, in the south, is one of the most popular destinations, with Munich, beautiful forests and world-famous landmarks such as the hilltop Neuschwanstein Castle.
 The Black Forest is famous for its cakes, but also the adventures you can have hiking, mountain biking or even paragliding.
 The huge Eifel region is home to ancient cities such as Mainz, with Roman history and the Gutenberg Museum, which commemorates the inventor of the printing press.

 Travelling to Germany

 From London, it’s about an hour and 45 minutes to fly to Berlin.
 If you would rather go to Bavaria's capital, the flight to Munich takes just under two hours.
 The country’s other major air hubs are Frankfurt, Düsseldorf, Hamburg and Stuttgart.
-A train or car journey through Germany will take longer, but you will have front row seats to experience this historcally and culturally rich country.
+A train or car journey through Germany will take longer, but you will have front row seats to experience this historically and culturally rich country.

 When is the best time to book holiday apartments in Germany?

 As Germany is such a huge country, the weather varies from region to region.
 That said, major destinations such as Berlin, Munich and Hamburg share similar climates, with temperatures in the mid-to-high 20s in the summer and hanging close to freezing, but rarely far below, in January.
 Germany is perhaps one of the best places in the world for Christmas markets, and Munich, Berlin and Cologne are particularly famous for theirs, so winter holidays are well worth the trip.
 For enjoying nature, whether in the great forests or by touring the Baltic Coast by boat, the warmer months may be preferable.